What can I do here?

 - - Select this to update the log at 10 minutes intervals, to show how much data has passed in the connection: Upload bytes, Download bytes, and browse time.

-Note - When upgrading from R77.xx or from R80 to R80.10, there are changes to the names of the options in the column.
+Note - When upgrading from R77.xx or from R80 versions to R80.10, there are changes to the behavior of the options in the column.
 To learn more see sk116580.

 Advanced Track options